childsb/glusterfs-hadoop-docs/Configuration.markdown

 Lastly, verify you can ssh from the Master Server to all the other servers without being prompted for a password.

 **Sync Clocks**

-It's important for every servers time and date to be the same.
+It is important that the time and date be synchronized for each server within the cluster.
+The Network Time Protocol (NTP) is a popular method to achieve this.

 To install NTP on each node run:

      yum install ntp

-To update the clock on each machine one-time run:
+To update the clock on each machine run:

     ntpd -qg